chn-challenger/project_maths/readme.md

 * A course that covers all topics for 11 plus maths exams.
 * High quality video tutorials on each topic.
 * Unlimited supply of online questions and detailed solutions (solutions given in stages following hints).
 * Track student progress through the *course track*.
-Each topic has a base level of difficulty a student must achieve in order to move onto topics for which the current topic is a prerequiste.
+Each topic has a base level of difficulty a student must achieve in order to move onto topics for which the current topic is a prerequisite.
 * An achievement system - yet to be decided (points? badges? levels?)
 * For each student, on a given topic, the website generates questions on the same topic of higher level of difficulty based on what the student has completed already.
 * Student profile and parent dashboard.
 * Unlimited supply of computer generated worksheets based on the student's current level on any topic, together with detailed solution sheet, for if the student/parent wish to do handwritten practice.
 * Unlimited supply of computer generated 11 plus practice papers based on the student's current level across all 11 plus topics, together with detailed solution sheet.

-Post MVP course list (*these will definetely happen*)
+Post MVP course list (*these will definitely happen*)
 -------
 All additional course tracks will follow the same structure of the 11 plus course - videos, online questions, offline worksheets and practice paper.
 * GCSE Maths course (mostly computer generated content)
 * Maths problem solving course based on GCSE level of knowledge (non-generated problems)
 * A-level Maths course (mostly computer generated content)
-* A-level Further Maths course (mostly computer genenated content)
+* A-level Further Maths course (mostly computer generated content)

-Post MVP feature ideas / wish-list (*not limited to these*)
+Post MVP feature ideas / wish-list (*some of these may happen*)
 -------
 - *ebook* with printable worksheets and practice papers on any topic.
-This can be a seperate product line.
+This can be a separate product line.
 The idea is that the contents of the website will more than serve function of current school text books and much more.
 - *teacher* portal - allow teachers to set up teaching plans, so that the website generate content based on the teacher's teaching plans.
-This is also a seperate product line.
+This is also a separate product line.
 This can also be extended for school usage.
 - *one-to-one sessions* have tutors/teachers on the site giving either written comments on student's practice paper or online lesson to discuss the student's work.
-- *weekly fun maths-jam* lead by a teacher of the site, live-streamed session (akin to twitch), dicuss an interesting problem with students.
+- *weekly fun maths-jam* lead by a teacher of the site, live-streamed session (akin to twitch), discuss an interesting problem with students.

 *Ok before we get too carried away...here and now...*

 # Outline of *this* repository

 This repository contains the ruby-written maths content generation engine that will eventually power the website described above for maths learning for students between ages 8 - 18.
-Currently making maths 11 plus (keystage 2) topics.
+Currently making maths 11 plus (key-stage 2) topics.

 Structure
 --------